 - An internal sales superstar is more operative at holding the buying committee around a particular product or service.

 - Understanding the degree of seriousness the prospects have carried into the conversation will help you decide if they will make the deal or not.

 - Prospects often hide some facts regarding the problems they are facing in their business process.

-- Getting those reasons out will help you estimate how seriously they are looking for a change in solution!
+- Getting those reasons out will help you estimate how seriously they are looking for a change in the solution!

 Finance is not merely about making money.
 It’s about achieving our deep goals and protecting the fruits of our labor.
 It’s about stewardship and, therefore, about achieving the good society. – Robert J. Shiller

 9. Do you currently have a solution in place?